Zytronium/bird_api/README.md

 Some functions will require authorization to prevent abuse of the system, while others, such as purely informational endpoints, will be free for anyone to use.

+---

+## Documentation and lore
+Below, I will put somewhat unorganized information about both the lore and inner workings of this API.
+I will update this either as I come up with ideas or as I implement relevant features.

+### The BIRD Hive
+The "BIRD Hive" is a reference to the network connecting all bird drones together, similar to a hive mind.
+In actuality, the Hive is the MongoDB Atlas database that stores the data for each bird drone.